-The steps an organization takes to secure, analyze, and manage its customer data comes under its data governance strategy, which can be one part of your overall data strategy.
-One key factor is choosing an adequate data storage solution.
+Simply acquiring data isn’t enough; you must secure, analyze, and manage it.
+This falls under your data governance strategy, which is one critical portion of your overall data strategy.
+Don’t forget to select an adequate data storage solution.

 4. How will you maintain a single source of truth in your data?

-Making sure your data is aligned between apps requires data synchronization.
-This connects the dots between your apps — from your CRM to your automation software and accounting system — and communicates any data changes between them.
-With real-time updates, you know you're always looking at the latest data.
-You also don't have to worry about manual updates.
+Data synchronization ensures alignment between apps.
+If disjointed, your data could do more harm than good.
+Think of data synchronization as connecting the dots between your apps — from your CRM to your automation software and accounting system.
+It also communicates data changes between them.
+With real-time updates, you’ll always have access to the cleanest, most up-to-date data.
+Plus, you won’t have to worry about pesky manual updates.

 5. How will you remove low-quality or outdated data?

-How you can identify it (ideally with automated processes)
+- How you'll identify it (ideally with automated processes)

-For instance, you might create an automated list in your CRM that's populated with contacts with bounced email addresses.
-Every month, you can review this list and purge the contacts you're sure you don't need.
+Here’s an example: You may create an automated list in your CRM that's populated with contacts with bounced email addresses.
+You can identify a DRI that reviews this list monthly and purges the contacts you're sure you don't need.

-As part of your data purging plan, it's also important to decide how you will deal with communication opt-outs and the process for removing a contact's data if they request this.
+You should also decide how your company will navigate communication opt-outs and the process for removing a contact's data if requested.

 6. How will you adhere to data protection regulations?

-Data protection is relevant for every stage of the data lifecycle.
-For your organization to be compliant, it should be secure by design.
-You can set off in the right direction by following the other key steps on this list.
-GDPR compliance software and reading up on best practices can also help you tick more boxes.
+Data protection is relevant for every stage of the life cycle.
+For organizational compliance, your data must be secure by design.
+Data protection isn’t an afterthought — it should be intrinsic to your strategy.
+Get started in the right direction by following the other key steps on this list.
+GDPR compliance software and reading up on best practices can also help ensure your company ticks every box.

 7. How will you use your data?

-Organizations store data for one common reason: to turn it into information.
+Organizations store data for one primary reason: To turn it into information.
+(No, data and information aren’t the same!)
 Data becomes information when it is processed, interpreted, and organized.
-You can then use it to populate insightful reporting dashboards, inform business decisions, and deliver optimized customer experiences.
+Then, you can use the information to create insightful reporting dashboards, inform business decisions, and deliver optimized customer experiences.